 - Outdoor setting with BBQ

-- Linen is not provided at this property
+- Linen and towels are not provided at this property

 - WiFi is not provided at this property